The FanimeCon Props Policy

 You may display your prop weapons only as costume pieces.
 Do not swing or brandish your prop weapon in any way that could be considered unsafe or threatening.

 You may pose with a prop weapon in a brandishing manner, so long as no reasonable person would interpret it as anything but a pose for dramatic effect.
-Rovers staff or FanimeCon management may stop your posed brandishing in their sole discretion.
+Fanime staff or FanimeCon management may stop your posed brandishing at their sole discretion.

 Current US military uniforms, costumes that may be confused with law enforcement, or other emergency response personnel are not permitted at FanimeCon.